 Our research indicates professional dermaplaning treatment can cost roughly $75 to $150.
 Therefore, gaining the skill to do a treatment at home, as described above, can be a cost-effective skill.

-The Flawless Dermaplane Glo costs $19.99, which comes with an included wand and 6 replacement heads.
+The Flawless Dermaplane Glo costs $19.99, which comes with an included wand and 6 replacement heads and free shipping.
 This setup should last seven weeks if you dermaplane weekly.

 Returns are for orders made online or by phone only.
 A 60-day money-back guarantee is shown on the website, but it does not include shipping.